-Table 8.13 Operating expenditure over the current determination period(\$ million, 2004/05)
+Table 8.12 Operating expenditure over the current determination period(\$ million, 2004/05)

-In its initial submission, Hunter Water mentioned that it has made improvements in operating efficiency of 45 per cent since 1991, during a time when there had also been a 15 to 20 per cent increase in costs required to meet higher regulatory standards, particularly in the areas of wastewater and drinking water quality.
+In its submission, Hunter Water mentioned that it has made improvements in operating efficiency of 45 per cent since 1991, during a time when there had also been a 15 to 20 per cent increase in costs required to meet higher regulatory standards, particularly in the areas of wastewater and drinking water quality.
 Hunter Water identified a small net reduction in operating costs per property over the 2005 determination period.

 Hunter Water also identified a number of factors contributing to increased costs over the 2005 determination period.
-These include the need to meet the customer service obligations in its operating licence, and higher energy costs of \$0.9 million per annum from 2007/08, when its existing energy contracts are due to be renewed.
-It also identified an increase in operating costs of around \$1 million per annum related to the application of International Accounting Standards, which will reduce the extent to which costs can be capitalised.
+These include the need to meet the customer standards obligations in its operating licence, and higher energy costs of \$0.9 million per annum from 2007/08, when its existing energy contracts are due to be renewed.
+It also identified an increase of around \$1 million per annum related to the application of International Accounting Standards, which will reduce the extent of costs that can be capitalised.